panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 Jordi will create a Google document that could be edited concurrently so everyone can easily contribute and also read each others contributions for this request for help from Ornela.

-Rudolf suggested to include the most important questions obtained via this feedback in the deliverable D7.1
+Rudolf suggested to include the most important questions obtained via this feedback in the deliverable D7.1.

-Dario also took the time to say tha work on D7.2 has started by drafing cost metrics (in a confidential document) and a meeting will take place next week.
+Dario also said that work on D7.2 has started by drafting cost metrics (in a confidential document) and a meeting will take place next week.

 **5. INFRAEOSC-03 update**

-Rudolf explained that the proposal is not advancing well and that deadlines have been moved back by two months to 18th June (for INFRAEOSC-07 as well).
+Rudolf explained that the proposal is not advancing as well as it could and that the submission deadlines for InfraEOSC-03 and 07 have been moved back by two months to 18th June.

 It is still not clear how the RIs partners could join the Consortium (full beneficiaries is not the preferred approach of the Commission).

-There are as well question on whether UK partners could join that do not have an answer yet.
+There is also the question whether UK partners can join the proposal and there is no answer to this up to now.

-WP definitions are advancing, however these are very theoretical and not practical.
+WP definitions are advancing, however the descriptions are very theoretical and not sufficiently clear or practical according to Rudolf.

-There was a videoconference 17/03 for two hours with 35 people, however it felt like there is a lack of coodination and steering, with RIs issues/concerns not being considered.
+There was a videoconference 17/03 for two hours with 35 people, however he felt that there is a lack of overall coodination.

-Rudolf will write a PaNOSC position paper explaining tha we have little time to engage in INFRAEOSC 03, however ILL may participate and DESY and PSI have showed interest in participating too.
-Diamond and Soleil could participate as well.
+Rudolf will notify the InfraEOSC-03 consortium that the PaNOSC partners have little time to engage in INFRAEOSC 03, however ILL may participate and DESY and PSI have shown interest in participating too.
+Diamond and Soleil may want to participate as well.

-Florian asked about Technopolis and their role as Coordinator and Andy explained that while it seems that the Commission would prefer a different Coordinator for the project (so Technopolis would only coordinate the proposal) no concrete action is being taken to change this, so it is well possible that Technopolies is the candidate to coordinate the project.
+Florian asked about Technopolis and their role as Coordinator and Rudolf explained that while it seems that the Commission would prefer a different Coordinator for the project (so Technopolis would only coordinate the proposal) no concrete action is being taken to change this, so it is well possible that Technopolies remains the project coordinator.

 **5. Update on PaNOSC space on Zenodo and upload deliverables to generate a DOI**